liporuwcha/a___development_tools_infrastructure/README.md

 - ade - cargo-auto
 All the actions we repeat as developers must be automated.
 I created the tool [automation_tasks_rs and cargo-auto](https://github.com/automation-tasks-rs) for that purpose.
 - adf - cross platform compiling
-If needed RUst compiler on Linux can build an executable for Windows.
+If needed Rust compiler on Linux can build an executable for Windows.
 That is nice.
 - adi - development container crustde
 I like to have my development environment in a [Linux container CRUSTDE](https://github.com/CRUSTDE-ContainerizedRustDevEnv)
 - adj - VSCode as Rust editor